jasmine-dragons/ABCD-hacks/README.md

-#ABCD - A Breast Cancer Detector
+# ABCD - A Breast Cancer Detector

 ### Click on the image to view the website
 <a href="https://abcd-xdhacks.herokuapp.com/"><img src="https://i.imgur.com/0MBSEU5.png?1" title="source: imgur.com" style="target: _blank" /></a>

-# Breast Cancer Detector

 About 1 in 8 U.S. women (about 12%) will develop invasive breast cancer over the course of her lifetime.
 To ensure that everyone receives their deserved treatment, early detection is vital.
 Using machine learning, we have developed a program that detects whether a tumor is malignant or benign (given a certain set of characteristics).
 Both doctors and patients can use this application to improve their chances of detecting breast cancer.